saikiranamaragani/saikiranamaragani/README.md

 ---

+### 🧠 Machine Learning Internship | *College Project*
+- Worked on ML algorithms using Scikit-learn and TensorFlow.
+- Applied Pandas and NumPy for data cleaning and transformation.
+- Built classification and regression models with Matplotlib for visualization.
+- Gained practical exposure to real-world ML pipelines.

+---

-## 🔧 Key Initiatives
+## 🔧 Process Improvements

-- 📱 Built a **Device Management Portal** to streamline device usage in test labs.
+- 📱 **Device Management Portal**: Streamlined device tracking and utilization for test labs.
-- 🤖 Leveraged **AI for test case generation** using network logs.
+- 🤖 **AI for Test Case Generation**: Used Charles Proxy and AI-based tools to derive robust test scenarios.
-- 📋 Led initiatives for **QA best practices**, defect triaging, and RCA sessions.
+- 📋 **QA Best Practices**: Conducted quality audits and bug tracking reviews to ensure excellence in deliverables.

 ---